TheMrityunjayPathak/SpaceshipTitanicClassification/README.md

 **Imbalance Data**

-- After that I found that VIP column is highly imbalance which can reduce our model accuracy.
+- After that I found that VIP column is highly imbalance which can reduce our model's accuracy.

 - So I divided our DataFrame into 2 parts based on people who opted for VIP service or not.